Food Safety Program

 • Alignment with program priorities

-• Description of key activities, who will oversee/undertake work, and timeline
+• Description of key activities, who will oversee/undertake work, and project timeline.

 • Demonstrate how all technical, environmental, regulatory standards and/or requirements (as applicable) are met.